Finistere/antidote/README.rst

   :target: http://antidote.readthedocs.io/en/latest/?badge=latest

-Antidote is a dependency injection micro-framework for Python 3.7+.
+Antidote is a dependency injection micro-framework for Python 3.7+, featuring:

+- Strong focus on typing and putting type hints to work
+- Scalable from small/simple usage to very right "framework frameworks"

-It is built on the idea of having a **declarative**, **explicit** and **decentralized** definitions of dependencies at the type / function / variable definition which can be easily tracked down.
+It is built on the idea of having a **declarative**, **explicit** and **decentralized** definition of dependencies at the type / function / variable definition.
+These definitions can be easily tracked down, including by static tooling and startup-time analysis.

 Features are built with a strong focus on **maintainability**, **simplicity** and **ease of use** in mind.
-Everything is statically typed (mypy & pyright), documented with tested examples, can be easily used in existing code and tested in isolation.
+Everything is statically typed (mypy & pyright), documented with tested examples, and can be easily used in existing code and tested in isolation.

 ************